PeterFaiman/tracing-flat-json/README.md

 # `tracing-flat-json`

-to combining the [`json-subscriber`] options [`with_flattened_event`] and [`with_top_level_flattened_span_list`], without the caveats about duplicate fields noted in the documentation for those options.
+A simple [`tracing_subscriber::Layer`] emitting newline-delimited JSON, with all event and span fields flattened onto the top level JSON object.
+Similar to combining the [`json-subscriber`] options [`with_flattened_event`] and [`with_top_level_flattened_span_list`], without the caveats about duplicate fields noted in the documentation for those options.